Militarization of police: Snipers

 In September 2015, a San Bernardino Sheriff's Department sniper shot a suspect in a fast-moving car from a helicopter.
 The suspect leapt from his car and died on the side of the road, but his vehicle continued forward, striking another vehicle and critically injuring three civilians.

+In April 2024, during the Gaza war protests at universities sparked by the Columbia University Gaza Solidarity Encampment, police aimed snipers at students at Ohio State University and Indiana University protests.